-Liquidity risk is the risk that an entity will encounter difficulty in meeting its financial commitments as they become due or can do so only at excessive cost.
+Liquidity risk is the risk that an entity will encounter difficulty in meeting its financial commitments including undrawn capital commitments on infrastructure investments (Note 4) as they become due or can do so only at excessive cost.
 The Plan manages liquidity risk by maintaining adequate cash and liquid investments (bonds and equities) and monitoring actual and forecasted cash flows to support the Plan's operating needs.